monoid-privacy/monoid/README.md

 ### Option 1.
 Two-line deploy
 1. Generate an encryption key with `openssl rand -base64 32`.
 2. Run `ENCRYPTION_KEY=[key generated in the previous step] docker compose up`.
-### Option 2: Production instance on your infrastructure

-Coming soon [ETA 12/12]!
-Contact jagath@monoid.co if you'd like to get started with this sooner.

-### Option 3: If you don't need to self-host
+### Option 2: If you don't need to self-host

-Monoid Cloud is in beta, and will be releasing publicly soon [ETA 12/15]!
-Contact jagath@monoid.co if you'd like to get started with this sooner.
+Monoid Cloud is available [here](https://app.monoid.co)!
+Contact jagath@monoid.co if you'd like any help getting set up.

 ### Support